ciscolivelabs/wxcclabguides/LTRCCT-2336/Lab3_SMS.md

 <br/>
 <br/>

-- Verify that the 'Register to Webex CC' option is now disabled and there is a message indicating the time when the asset was registered along with the service to which it is assigned.
+- Verify that the 'Register to Webex Engage' option is now disabled and there is a message indicating the time when the asset was registered along with the service to which it is assigned.

 <img align="middle" src="images/AU_Lab3_Step2_4.png" width="1000" />
 <br/>